ElangoSubramani/Waitlist-Application/README.md

 ### Setting up the Development Environment

-Before you can start developing this project, you need to set up your development environment.
-Make sure you have the following prerequisites installed:
+Before  developing this project, set up the development environment.
+Make sure the following prerequisites installed:

 - Python 3.9 or higher
 - MongoDB Atlas
 - MongoDB Compass[https://www.mongodb.com/try/download/compass]
 - PostMan
 - Git & Github
+- Windows or Linux OS (With minimum 4GB of RAM and 50GB of ROM)
 - AWS EC2, S3 (For Deployment purpose only not mandatory)